rdmorganiser/rdmorganiser.github.io/en/Publications.md

 <details>
   <summary><h2>RDMO Implementation and Applications</h2>
-    Here are publications about the development of single instances or RDM-ecosystems in the community, as well as application-specific content.
+    <p>Here are publications about the development of single instances or RDM-ecosystems in the community, as well as application-specific content.</p>
   </summary>
   <ul class="publication">
   {% for publication in site.data.publications.RDMO_implementation %}